For a salaried individual, Form 16 is very important for filing an Income-tax return.

-- Interest - For self-occupied property, maximum interest of Rs.
+- Interest - For self-occupied property, the maximum interest of Rs.
 2,00,000/- is deductible.
 For let out property, the entire interest on the home loan is allowed as a deduction.

 - Principal repayment - Principal amount repaid on housing loan is allowed as deduction u/s 80C.(Maximum limit 1,50,000/- for all deductions u/s 80C).

 - Stamp Duty and Registration Fees - Stamp Duty and registration fees paid while buying the property is allowed as deduction u/s 80C (maximum limit 1,50,000/- for all deductions u/s 80C).

 The net figure has to be reported as income from house property.
-You can claim 30 per cent as standard deduction in case of rental income and you are also allowed to deduct municipal tax amount on your name with respect to property for which the rent is received.
+You can claim 30 per cent as a standard deduction in case of rental income and you are also allowed to deduct municipal tax amount on your name with respect to the property for which the rent is received.

 Step 5: Compute capital gain income

-In case you have sold any capital asset, you will have to declare capital gain on the same, in the year in which are have made such sale.
-Capital gains are computed automatically while filing return through myITreturn, so you need not worry about the complexities of the same.
+In case you have sold any capital asset, you will have to declare capital gain on the same, in the year in which are have made such a sale.
+Capital gains are computed automatically while filing returns through myITreturn, so you need not worry about the complexities of the same.

 Step 6: Declare Income from other sources

-Any income not included in any of the above steps, is to be included under other sources.
+Any income not included in any of the above steps is to be included under other sources.
 Any interest income, gift or winnings are to be declared under this head.
-Amount of Interest earned on Bank Saving Account Interest is also required to be declared in Income Tax Return.
+The amount of interest earned on a saving bank account is also required to be declared in the Income-tax Return.
 Deduction u/s 80TTA is allowed to the extent of Rs 10,000/-on interest from the savings account.
-FY 2018-19 has introduced a new section 80TTB for senior citizen where deduction upto Rs 50,000/- is available on interest income from any kind of deposit in banks and post office.
+FY 2018-19 has introduced a new section 80TTB for senior citizens where deduction up to Rs 50,000/- is available on the interest income from any kind of deposit in banks and post offices.

 Step 7: Claim your deductions